Thought Leadership

 Edmonton City Economic Development Vision 2030

 The focus for EEDC is on outcomes associated with commitment to a long-term vision.
 Understandably it is important to also develop near-term indicators as tools to evaluate progress.
 Involvement of the community is foundational to both.
-Potential Measurement Approaches:..Treating happiness as a socioeconomic development metric (by the International Institute of Management)
+Potential Measurement Approaches:..Treating happiness as a socioeconomic development metric (by the Executive Education Institute )

 Sustainable Development Report Recommendations